 I remember the first time a well-meaning leadership-development-pal suggested that I needed a “bio.”
-When I asked why, I was told, “It highlights your accomplishments and talents.
-It’s the core of your branding.
-It makes you appear professional and credible to your clients.”
-Ya think this is what she had in mind?
+Upon asking why, I was told, “It highlights your accomplishments and talents.
+It makes you appear credible to your clients.
+It’s the core of your branding. ” (Yeah.
+I’m pretty sure this AIN’T what she had in mind!)

 - my passion — new people, new places, new experiences

-- my core value — living large while living without debt, stress, clutter, or tolerations (and if you don’t know what a “toleration” is, we need to talk!)
+- my core value — living large while existing sans debt, stress, clutter, or tolerations (and if you don’t know what a “toleration” is, we need to talk!)

 - my vision — a world where folks choose the lives they truly want, rather than accepting what’s been handed to them by someone else

-- my mission — to spread the gospel of simple, successful, succulent living with anyone and everyone I meet (wherever in the world I happen to find myself)
+- my mission — to spread the gospel of simple, successful, succulent living with anyone and everyone I meet (whether they want to hear about it or not)

-- my motto — having more by choosing less, and teaching others to do the same (I don’t mean selling everything you own or downsizing to a bark hut in the woods — I’m talking about eliminating distractions to make room for TRUE priorities)
+- my motto — having more by choosing less, and teaching others to do the same (I don’t mean selling everything you own or downsizing to a bark hut in the woods — I’m talking about eliminating distractions and making room for TRUE priorities)

-- my top 5 skills — it doesn’t matter whether I’m working one-on-one with a client or addressing an audience or having a conversation with a friend, if I’m writing an essay or taking a picture or making a joke — in every endeavor and every interaction, I’ve discovered that I’m really really (REALLY) good at:
+- my top 5 skills — whether I’m working with a client or addressing an audience or having a conversation with a total stranger, if I’m writing an essay or taking a picture, selling one of my products or making a joke — in every endeavor and every interaction, I’ve discovered that I’m really really (REALLY) good at: